DaveZLB/edgex-helm/README.md

 you can implement a secure version based on this.
 - Since other edgex services need to rely on consul to obtain configuration or register themselves to consul, other services cannot run normally until consul starts successfully.
 - The role of config seed pod is to push the configurations of all services to consul.
+- About EdgeX Volume

+Unlike the docker-compose files for this release (which use a separate Docker volume container), the manifest files mount host based volumes as follows:

+1、edgex-core-consul's /consul/config directory is mapped to the host's /mnt/edgex-consul-config directory.

+2、edgex-core-consul's /consul/data directory is mapped to the host's /mnt/edgex-consul-data directory.

+3、edgex-mongo's /data/db directory is mapped to the host's /mnt/edgex-mongo directory.

+4、edgex-support-logging's /edgex/logs directory is mapped to the host's /mnt/edgex-support-logging directory.

 ## Feedback